Wedding Photography FAQs – planning your wedding photography

 When it comes to the formal posed groups what I would recommend, again based on long experience, is that you keep the number of group shots to 10 or less.
 While I do work as quickly as I can, getting people together for group shots can be time-consuming, and most couples would rather be chatting with their guests than lining up for an endless series of photographs.
 It’s really helpful if you can nominate somebody (perhaps the best man, or a bridesmaid) who knows most of your family and friends, as official “guest-wrangler”, to help round up people when needed for the group photos.

 If you have a lot of guests, one popular solution is to do a big group photo of everybody together.

 Do you bring a second photographer?

 Usually, no. There are pros and cons to having two photographers.
 If it’s a wedding with a large number of guests, or you want coverage of both the bride and groom getting ready and the locations are far apart, then it can make sense to have a second photographer.
-For most weddings however it’s not necessary, and it can make the coverage less unobtrusive.
+For most weddings however it’s not necessary, and it can make the coverage more obtrusive, especially if a video crew is also present.
 I’ve photographed hundreds of weddings on my own!
 However if a client does request an additional photographer, then of course it’s something I can arrange.

 Do we really need an album?
 Can’t we just get the files?

 I do offer just digital files if that’s what you’d prefer – but the reason I emphasise the importance of getting an album is because very often when people get just a set of JPEGs from their wedding the disk just sits in a drawer and the images don’t see the light of day – and eventually the disk gets lost or damaged and those priceless memories are gone.